apollographql/apollo-kotlin/README.md

 }
 ```

-From this, Apollo will generate a `DroidDetails` Java class with nested classes from reading from the network response.
+From this, Apollo will generate a `DroidDetails` Java class with nested classes for reading from the network response.

 ```java
 @Generated("Apollo GraphQL")